BestTimesToVisit.com Logo

 What's the best time to visit Budapest to avoid crowds and high prices?

 Shoulder seasons—April-May and September-October—offer a sweet spot.
 You'll escape the summer surge of tourists and enjoy pleasant weather ideal for exploring.
-Prices for flights and accommodation are generally lower, and you'll find a more relaxed atmosphere in the city's thermal baths and ruin bars.
+Prices for flights and accommodation are generally lower, and you'll find a more relaxed atmosphere in the city.

-Are there any local customs or etiquette tips I should know before visiting Budapest?
+Are there any local customs or etiquette tips I should be aware of in Budapest?

-Budapest has a rich café culture; it's customary to leave a small tip (10%) for good service.
+Budapest has a rich café culture; it's customary to leave a small tip (10%) in cafés and restaurants.
 Also, when visiting thermal baths, remember to shower before entering the pools—it's a crucial part of maintaining hygiene and is strictly enforced.
-Finally, learn a few basic Hungarian phrases; locals appreciate the effort, even if it's just 'köszönöm' (thank you).
+And, learn a few basic Hungarian phrases; locals appreciate the effort, even if it's just 'köszönöm' (thank you).

 How easy is it to get around Budapest using public transportation?

 Budapest boasts an excellent and affordable public transport system.
 The metro, trams, and buses are efficient and cover most areas.
 Purchase a Budapest Card for unlimited travel and discounts on attractions.
-Consider using the app BKK FUTÁR for real-time information and route planning; it's a lifesaver for navigating the city.
+Consider using the apps BKK FUTÁR or Google Maps for real-time information and route planning.

 What are some hidden gems or lesser-known spots in Budapest that you would recommend?